DanielMeixner/fretboardking/implementation/README.md

 All settings are persisted in your browser.

 ### Reviewer Instructions
+- Confirm the app heading says 'FretboardKing' and shows the logo
 - Open the settings modal (gear icon)
 - Test toggling string names on/off and confirm the fretboard updates
 - Test changing the fretboard color and confirm the update